AaltoGIS/Spatial-Analytics/source/course-info/course-info.rst

 General info
 ============

-.. admonition:: Contact teaching for Aalto University students

-    Please note that access to zoom, Slack and CSC notebooks is only available for students in Finnish higher education institutes.

 Course meetings in teaching period II
 -------------------------------------

-- Lessons on Tuesdays 12:15-14:00 and Thursdays 13:15-15:00 (in Zoom)
+- Lessons on Tuesdays 12:15-14:00 and Thursdays 13:15-15:00 (room 326 at Otakaari 4).
+Videos will be shared afterwards.
-- Exercise sessions on Wednesdays 12:15-14:00
+- Exercise sessions on Wednesdays 12:15-14:00 (room 229 in Maarintalo, Sähkömiehentie 3).
+In-person only.

-You can find the `Zoom link from MyCourses <https://mycourses.aalto.fi/course/view.php?id=32325>`__ (requires login, only accessible to course students).

 Instructors
 -----------